hbctraining/Intro-to-R-online-Catalyst/lessons/5D_Segment_5_Video_D.md

 ### Dataframes

-Data frames (and matrices) have 2 dimensions (rows and columns), so if we want to extract from them specific data, we need to specify the "coordinates" for the data of interest.
+Data frames and matrices have 2 dimensions with rows and columns, so if we want to extract from them specific data, we need to specify the "coordinates" for the data of interest.
 We use the same square bracket notation as for one-dimensional objects, but rather than providing a single index, there are *two indices required*.
 Within the square bracket, **row numbers come first, followed by column numbers and the two are separated by a comma**.
-Let's explore the `metadata` dataframe, with the image showing the first six samples:
+Let's explore a data frame called metadata.

 ![metadata](../img/metadata.png)

-Let's say we wanted to extract the wild type value that is present in the first row and the first column.
 To extract it, just like with vectors, we give the name of the data frame that we want to extract from, followed by the square brackets.
 Now inside the square brackets we give the coordinates or indices for the rows in which the values are present, followed by a comma, then the coordinates or indices for the columns in which the values are present.
-So we will type `metadata`, square brackets, then we know the wild type value is in the first row if we count from the top, so we put a one, then a comma.
+So we will type metadata, square brackets, then we know that the wild type value is in the first row if we count from the top, so we put a one, then a comma.
 The wild type value is also in the first column, counting from left to right, so we put a one in the columns space too.
 When we run the line of code, we should return the `Wt` value.

 ```r
 # element from the first row in the first column of the data frame